The Advantages of Asking Someone Else to Check and Edit Your Essay

-One of the easiest ways to improve your marks is to allow yourself enough time to show your work to someone else before you submit it and ask them to check your essay.
+One of the easiest ways to improve your marks is to show your work to someone else before you submit.
+Ask them to check and edit your essay.
 It is important that you get the opinion of someone with “fresh eyes” who hasn’t seen your coursework before.
-They will be able to spot minor errors or inconsistencies, and point out any areas where your points are not explained well.
-This is important to check your essay because it is very common for students to overlook small errors when they have been working on an assignment for a long period of time.
+They will be able to spot minor errors or inconsistencies.
+They can also point out any areas where your points are not explained well.
+It is paramount to check your essay because it is very common for students to overlook small errors when they have been working on an assignment for a long period of time.

 10 Ways Your Work Might Be Improved by a Professional Writer

-- Creating a clear and powerful Introduction and Conclusion – this is one of the key areas for earning good marks, so be sure to ask your reader about the strength of your introductory and concluding paragraphs.
+- Creating a clear and powerful Introduction and Conclusion: this is one of the key areas for earning good marks. remember to be sure to ask your reader about the strength of your introductory and concluding paragraphs.

-- Formatting correctly and professionally – any inconsistencies in the font or text size can be identified and corrected when you ask someone to check your essay.
+- Formatting correctly and professionally: any inconsistencies in font or text size can be identified and corrected when you ask someone to check and edit your essay.

 Northedge, A. (2005) The good study guide.
 [S.l.]: Open University Press.